HenJigg/henjigg/README.md

 🌱 Like to share blogs, video tutorials, source code

-💬 Hope that through the continuous sharing of Microsoft-related technology, Microsoft's technology in China to get more applications and recognition.
+💬 Hope to continue to share in the domestic WPF, Xamarin and other technologies, the establishment of the domestic C- ecological community, so that WPF, Xamarin in China has more market applications.

 📫 How to reach me:zhouhaogg789@outlook.com